Relative cohomology of bi-arrangements: Introduction

 \subsection{Connections with other articles}

 We are indebted to the work of A. B. Goncharov, in particular the ideas of~\cite{goncharovperiodsmm} which introduces the main objects of study of this article.
-One should be able to reconcile our strategy and Goncharov's strategy based on perverse sheaves using the Orlik-Solomon bi-complexes in the spirit of E. Looijenga's approach~\cite{looijenga} in the case of arrangements.
+One should be able to reconcile our strategy and Goncharov's strategy based on perverse sheaves using the Orlik--Solomon bi-complexes in the spirit of E. Looijenga's approach~\cite{looijenga} in the case of arrangements.

-In~\cite{zhao}, J. Zhao introduces bi-complexes which should play the role of the Orlik-Solomon bi-complexes in the case of projective bi-arrangements (they cannot be compared to the Orlik-Solomon bi-complexes, since there is no coloring datum in \textit{loc. cit.}).
+In~\cite{zhao}, J. Zhao introduces bi-complexes which should play the role of the Orlik--Solomon bi-complexes in the case of projective bi-arrangements (they cannot be compared to the Orlik--Solomon bi-complexes, since there is no coloring datum in \textit{loc. cit.}).
 Unfortunately, no connection is made between his combinatorial setting and the corresponding motives, except in the case of a generic bi-arrangement, i.e. a normal crossing divisor.

 In~\cite{dupontdissection}, we have already proved and used a very particular case of our main result in order to study a combinatorial family of periods.